 The Canal is a highly dynamic area with strong tidal currents and shifting shoals that form in various locations throughout the navigation channel.
-In order to reduce hazardous conditions caused by shoaling, the Canal is dredged regularly by the USACE.
-The most recent maintenance dredging event took place in 2015-2016 when roughly 120,000 cubic yards of clean sand and gravel was removed from the channel and the east mooring basin and placed on Town Neck Beach.
+In order to reduce hazardous conditions caused by shoaling, the canal is dredged regularly by the USACE.
+The most recent maintenance dredging event took place in 2015-2016 when roughly 120,000 cubic yards of clean sand and gravel was removed from the channel and the east mooring basin.

-3.4.1 Water Circulation and Waves
+3.4.1.
+Water Circulation and Waves